vahnmarty/talkhang/README.md

 ## TalkHang
-TalkHang is an pay-per-chat chatroom that allows you to communicate with other person.
+TalkHang is a pay-per-chat chatroom that allows you to communicate with other person.